mainsail-crew/mainsail/docs/configurations/necessary-cfg.md

 # Optional

 ## Customisation
-Klipper has many canned/preset commands that are themselves just macros.
+Klipper has a number of preet commands that are also just macros.

-The default configuration of these may not suit your needs or preferences, (though they are usually a good place to start).
-It's possible to adjust these by including them in your config, along with whatever code you would like to run.
+The default configuration of these may not suit your needs or preferences, though they are usually a good place to start.
+It's possible to adjust these by including them in your config, along with any additional code you would like to run.

 ## Example
-Adjusting the `BED_MESH_CALIBRATE` command (which can be run from the Sidebar > Heightmap > Calibrate.
+Adjusting the `BED_MESH_CALIBRATE` command, which is found in the menu at Sidebar > Heightmap > Calibrate.
 {% raw %}
 ```yaml
 [gcode_macro BED_MESH_CALIBRATE]